Galium aparine

 Family: Rubiaceae

 Plant Description: Annual with scrambling stems to 120 cm long.
-Herb, sems sprawling, with stiff, curved bristles.
-Leaves whorled in groups of 6-8 blades spatulate up to 2.6 cm long.
+Herb, stems sprawling, with tiny, stiff, curved bristles.
+Leaves whorled in groups of 6-8 blades, spatulate up to 2.6 cm long.
 Flowers radial, in axillary chymes, white, less than 3 mm broad.

 Plant Trivia:

-Field Identification: Bristles while not strong will allow the plant to stick onto clothing.
+Field Identification: Bristles, while not strong, make it so the plant will likely “stick” or “catch” onto clothing.

-Occurrence: Common on various soils in prairies, openings and waste places.
+Occurrence: Common on various soils in prairies, opening areas, and waste places.

 Bloom Period: March-May